jcouv/jcouv.github.io/_posts/2018-04-22-IAsyncEnumerable-iterators.md

 I realized that (1) we would need a second `Task`

-So I [hand-crafted](https://github.com/jcouv/async-iterators/blob/master/src/Program.cs) a simple state machine to validate my design.
+At this point, I had pseudocode that worked on paper (ie. in my mind).
+The next step was to [hand-craft](https://github.com/jcouv/async-iterators/blob/master/src/Program.cs) a simple state machine to validate that design.

-I also realized that (2)
+It took a few iterations to tune the expectations/contracts/handshake.